makidoja/DXLOG_KSTChat/README.md

 - **`-`** — AirScout replied but reported no suitable aircraft.
 - Blank — that station has not yet been scanned.

 Matched aircraft on the KST map use the same green/orange status colours.
-AirScout remains the prediction and aircraft-data engine; v2.3 changes only the bridge presentation.
+AirScout remains the prediction and aircraft-data engine; the bridge handles the DXLog/KST presentation and workflow.

 The bridge status at the bottom-right can show: